Table of Contents

 What is Sea Moss?

-In the advent of nutritious food diets, Irish sea moss is added to the list of superfoods that one can add to their diet.
+What Are The Side Effects Of Sea Moss?
+In the advent of nutritious food diets, Irish sea moss is added to the list of superfoods that one can add to one’s diet.
 It became more popular when Dr. Sebi promoted its benefits.
 Dr. Sebi takes a strong stand that sea moss is essential to the body.
 It has limitless benefits that can be observed in his physiology.

 Furthermore, Irish sea moss is also a hot topic in the research field because of its high nutrient content.
 Likewise, with its controversial carrageenan property, which we will also look into later in this article.